WilldooIT/Pentaho-Odoo/README.md

 The report server needs an application container such as [Apache Tomcat](http://tomcat.apache.org/ "Apache Tomcat") for it to run in.
 Installation and deployment on Tomcat or any other application container is beyond the scope of this document, however the Tomcat website has very detailed documentation on how to do so.

-The OpenERP module needs to be installed and configured, as explained [here](#the-openerp-module-1).
+The Odoo module needs to be installed and configured, as explained [here](#the-odoo-module-1).

 Finally, you will need to deploy your reports.
-Instructions for doing this can be found in the [module description](https://github.com/WillowIT/Pentaho-reports-for-OpenERP/blob/version70/openerp_addon/pentaho_reports/__openerp__.py "__openerp__.py in Pentaho OpenERP Module") under the "Report Actions" heading.
+Instructions for doing this can be found in the [module description](https://github.com/WilldooIT/Pentaho-Odoo/blob/version10/odoo_addon/pentaho_reports/__manifest__.py "__manifest__.py in Pentaho Odoo Module") under the "Report Actions" heading.